AvaAvarai/LocalDocRAG/README.md

 - `matplotlib`: For plotting embeddings.
 - `tkinter`: For creating the graphical user interface.
 - `beautifulsoup4`: For cleaning HTML tags from text.

-## Contributing

-Contributions are welcome!
-Please open an issue or submit a pull request for any changes or additions.

 ## License